Cigna Behavioral Health Insurance Coverage

 - Offer validation.
 Show you’re listening and let them know you appreciate them talking about such a difficult subject, and that you understand.

 - Ask how you can help.
 Don’t assume you know what’s best for them or offer quick solutions.
 The person may not be ready to seek help at the time, but if they know you’re there for them, most likely they will talk to you when they are.

 - Don’t be afraid to ask about suicide.
 Asking someone about suicide isn’t going to make them suicidal.
 If they have already had these thoughts, they probably were ashamed to share them.
 Be prepared if the answer is yes.
 Have the Suicide and Crisis Lifeline available for them.
 The number is 988, and they answer 24/7.

 How to Use Your Cigna Insurance Coverage Behavioral Health Benefits

-Once you or a loved one has decided you’re ready to seek treatment, you’ll want to contact the customer care number on the back of your Cigna insurance card and ask some questions.
+Once you or a loved one has decided you’re ready to seek treatment, you’ll want to

 - What behavioral health benefits does my Plan Cover?
 Find out about specific levels of care, limits on inpatient stays or outpatient visits, what medications are covered, and if any of the services require pre-certification.
 You’ll also want to ask general questions about your plan, such as deductibles, copays, and out-of-pocket maximums.